pszemraj/pubmed-text-classification/README.md

 Re-create the dataset by running `src/data/make_dataset.py`.
 Additional details are provided in the README.md file in the data folder.

+## Model files

+Due to file size constraints some fine-tuned models will be available at the following huggingface page: [ml4pubmed](https://huggingface.co/ml4pubmed)

 ## Project Organization

 ------------